cessen/openexr-rs/README.md

 ## Status

-This repo currently builds and links OpenEXR on Linux with CMake and zlib present.
+This repo currently works on Linux with CMake and zlib present.
+It will look for OpenEXR on the system, and link to that if found, and otherwise builds OpenEXR and links it as a static library.

 The beginnings of bindings to the scanline input/output classes are there and partially working.
-These bindings are not yet useful for anything, but I'm working on it!
+These bindings are not yet useful for anything, but we're working on it!

 ## TODO

-- [x] Wrap basic scanline output.
+- [ ] Wrap basic scanline output.
-- [ ] Wrap basic scanline input.
+- [x] Wrap basic scanline input.
 - [ ] Figure out a good way to support Half floats.
 - [ ] Make simple convenience functions for basic RGB/RGBA input and output.
 - [ ] Wrap basic tiled output.